Pre-Season Preparation – Getting myself ready to coach!!

 When creating your training plan, consider age appropriate exercises, and the attention span of your players.
 Often, a well thought out training plan includes:

 * Touches on the ball * Fast paced exercises * Limit long explanations

 * Touches with both feet * Positive instruction * Offensive & Defensive training

 * Passing with correct technique * Trapping with correct technique * Use of small sided 1 v 1

 * Use of small sided 2 v 2 * 2-3 Water breaks, 2 min. each * Each player has their own ball

 * Include ball in all disciplinary action * Three short lines vs. One long line

 * Be prepared!
 Write your training plan on a piece of paper!

-* Visit the coach’s corner for more detailed information!
+* Visit the Coaches Corner and our Practice Plans page for more information!